lovebdsobuj/event-schedule-android/README.markdown

 ### Android Custom App Setup ###

-Open the `ParseDevDayApp.java` file and modify the following two lines to use your actual Parse application id and client key, as noted in step 2 above:
+Open the `XebiConApp.java` file and modify the following two lines to use your actual Parse application id and client key, as noted in step 2 above:

 ```
 Parse.initialize(this, "YOUR_APPLICATION_ID",